PrernaRathore10/RentalAxis-proj/staticfiles/Images/readme.md

-contains all images of staticfiles
+contains all the image files